How to Dispute a Debt Collection

 • The end date for how many days you have to reply to the debt (should be 30 days)

-Gather facts with a debt verification letter
+1. Send a debt verification letter

-Whether you’ve received a debt validation letter from the debt collector yet or not, the next step is sending your own debt verification letter within 30 days of the initial contact.
 You should send this letter by certified mail to the address you received when the debt collector initially contacted you.
 Keep in mind you must contact the debt collector with a written notice and not a phone call, otherwise it won’t stop the collection process.

-Send a dispute letter if you don’t recognize the debt
+2. Send a dispute letter

-If the debt collector responds to the debt verification and you still don’t recognize the debt or the information is too vague, then you should send a dispute letter by certified mail saying it doesn’t belong to you.
+If the debt collector responds to the debt verification and you still don’t recognize the debt or the information is too vague, you should send a dispute letter by certified mail saying it doesn’t belong to you.

 Next steps after sending a dispute letter

-If you’re concerned about the debt getting reported to your credit report before the matter gets resolved, you can send a letter to each of the three credit bureaus — Experian, Equifax and TransUnion — advising them the debt is in dispute.
+You can send a letter to each of the three credit bureaus — Experian, Equifax and TransUnion — informing them that the debt is in dispute.
 Meanwhile, keep an eye on your credit report and ensure nothing has been reported by the collection agency.
 If it has, you can follow the steps with each bureau to document a mistake and ask for removal.

 Could your debt be reduced or forgiven?
 Take our financial relief quiz.